How Not to Get Ripped Off When Buying a New Air Conditioner

 For those of us who do not like the thought of plastic piping laying where we can trip on it or cannot achieve a slant great enough to carry the drainage away, a condensate pump may be necessary.

-This little accessory will collect and pump the water vertically and across the ceiling through vinyl tubing to its final destination.
+This will collect and pump the water vertically and across the ceiling through vinyl tubing to its final destination.
 There are many varieties but I suggest one with a cut-off switch that will shut down the system if there is a problem with the pump.
-This can help to avoid a messy clean up if there is a breakdown with the pump.
+This can help to avoid a messy clean up if there is a breakdown with the pump. little accessory

-What is a Lineset?
+What Is a Lineset?

 The Line Set